movses/spring-boot-jpa-gradle-rest-web-service/readme.md

 $  curl -H "Accept: application/json" -H "Content-Type: application/json" -X PATCH -d "[\"firstOwnerName\", \"secondOwnerName\"]" ip:port/company/{id}
 ```

-@compamy.json is a json template for company: you can use example.json, find more specific samples under src/main/resources/ folder or create one in your own.
+###### @compamy.json is a json template for company: you can use example.json, find more specific samples under src/main/resources/ folder or create one in your own.
 json fields are the following:

--Name
+- Name
--Address
+- Address
--City
+- City
--Country
+- Country
--Email (not required)
+- Email (not required)
--Phone Number (not required)
+- Phone Number (not required)
--One or more beneficial owner(s)
+- One or more beneficial owner(s)

-@owners.json is a json array containing comma separated list of new beneficial owners
+###### @owners.json is a json array containing comma separated list of new beneficial owners

 ## building from source code